Total Football Analysis

 Football has never been about right or wrong, as it is not only based on data or mathematics but also on tactics, form, mental and psychological management, team chemistry, intelligence, creativity, and more.

-That’s why, whether one likes Allegri’s coaching approach and footballing principles or not, its fundamental to respect them, as nothing in football is constant.
+That’s why, whether one likes Allegri’s coaching approach and footballing principles or not, it’s fundamental to respect them, as nothing in football is constant.

 In other words, no playing systems or tactics allow you to win forever.